ianpreston/cask/README.md

 # cask

-Cask is a Linux container management tool, like Docker.
-With Cask, you create lightweight "containers" (which are actually just directories).
-These containers run in their own set of [kernel namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html), effectively isolated from the rest of the system and from eachother.
+Cask is a Linux container system, like Docker and LXC.
+Cask creates lightweight isolated environments in which to run programs.
+Programs running in a container have their own isolated filesystem, network, etc. Cask containers are not VMs, though -- they share the host's kernel.

-Like Docker's native driver, Cask essentially works by calling `clone()` to create a new set of namespaces for your process.
+Under the hood, Cask works like Docker's native driver: by using `clone()` to create a new set of [kernel namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html).

-**Cask is not designed for running untrusted code.** If you wouldn't run it as root, don't run it in a Cask container!
+**Never use containers to run untrusted code!** If you wouldn't run it on the host, don't run it in Cask.

-## Usage
+## Getting Started

-Create a container and start it up:
+Create a new container with a default filesystem:

     $ sudo cask create --default example

+Then start it up:

     $ sudo cask start example

-Attach a shell to that container and run a listen server:
+Once the container is running, you can open a shell into it like so:

     $ sudo cask shell example

-    / # nc -l -p 1234
+For additional usage details, see the help text:

+    $ cask --help

 ## Installation

-Make sure you have all the dependencies installed.
-You'll need a recent version of python, make, curl, and gcc.
-On Ubuntu you can install all dependencies like this:
+First, install Cask's dependencies.
+On a recent Ubuntu, dependencies can be installed like so:

     $ sudo apt-get install python2.7 python-setuptools build-essential curl

-First, grab the source from Github.
-Master branch is considered stable.
+Clone the latest stable release of Cask:

     $ git clone https://github.com/ianpreston/cask
     $ cd cask

-Build the binary and install.
-This part usually takes a few hundred milliseconds.
+Build and install all of the components:

     $ make
     $ sudo make install
     $ sudo make network

-## License

-(c) 2015 Ian Preston.
-Available under the [MIT License](https://opensource.org/licenses/MIT).